Libera-Chat/libera-chat.github.io/bylaws.md

 3. All meeting documents should be available to the membership at least one (1) week before the start of the meeting.

-4. All members of the organisations have the right to participate, speak, make proposals, and vote on the meeting.
+4. All members of the organisation have the right to participate, speak, make proposals, and vote on the meeting.

-5. The monthly general meeting needs a quorum of at least 50% of the organisation's members.
+5. The monthly general meeting needs a quorum of at least 50% of the organisation's quorum members.

 6. Auditors have the right to participate and speak during the meeting, and the right to make proposals in questions pertaining to their duties.